bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 The Bogong Rover Chalet is available to members of the Scout Association and the general public.

+## Open weeks

+Most of our Ski Weeks are "open weeks": you don't need to be a Scout to come, and many of our regulars aren't.

+"Open" means open to everyone.
+It does not mean the week runs like a commercial lodge.
+An open week still follows our Scout traditions (for example, our daily flag break) and our normal operating processes.
+Our days are structured and everyone is rostered into a duty group to help cook, clean and run the Chalet.
+We live communally and ensure our shared spaces work for everyone.

+If that sounds like part of the adventure, you'll fit right in.
+If you're after a week where you come and go entirely on your own terms, unfortunately the Bogong Rover Chalet may not suit what you're looking for.

 ## Different age groups

 During the season some Ski Weeks are restricted to different age groups.